alterNERDtive/EDDiscovery-wiki/Home.md

 You can learn how [EDDiscovery works with Elite Dangerous](How EDDiscovery Works) here.

 See the sidebar to the right for other topics.

-# Previous Releases:

-* [6.0](Release 6.0) brings you [voice packs](Using voice packs) to add speech to EDD, [key packs](Using key packs) to add key shortcuts, [Actions](Using Actions) to define your own custom responses to key presses or journal entries, and many visual improvements, refinements to journal output etc.

 # Images:
 Some images are screenshots from Elite: Dangerous © 2012-2016 Frontier Developments plc.
 All rights reserved.